OsayamenOsaretin/abv_bc_session2/README.md

 Tests were designed to show OOP concepts

 ```
-It should test that the type of the object corresponds with the type of the
+It should test that the type of the object corresponds with the type object

 It should test inheritance by instantiating default attributes for objects not completely defined

 It should show Polymorphism by having a subclass derive behaviors from the superclass

-It should test that the car drives when 'pedal is put to thy metal'
+It should test that the car drives when 'thy pedal is put to thy metal'

 ```